 Montana Hill Guest Ranch has expansive acreage and is nestled in gentle hills with pine trees.
 It is surrounded by public lands with lakes and scenic trails.
 The fresh air, panoramic views, and quiet surroundings contribute to an environment that will charge your batteries and relieve the stress of busy lives.
 Prepare for an unforgettable vacation.

 Montana Hill is one of the few ranches where you can bring your own horse.
-There are four log cabins nestled amongst the cotton woods and Alan built paddocks with shelters behind the cabins.
+There are four log cabins nestled amongst the cotton woods.
 They are tastefully decorated with antiques and western collectibles.
 Al even built log-canopy beds for each cabin and Elaine gave them her feminine decorating touches.
 Each cabin has a Vermont cast iron gas fireplace, en suite, and kitchenette.
 On the decks there are private hot tubs, barbeques and comfy chairs for relaxing.

 In the main ranch house, you can enjoy a game of billiards, read a book in front of the river rock fireplace decorated with trophy caribou, moose, cougar, and antlers, or take one of the many movies back to your cabin.